Traveling Trunks – Bring the Museum to your Classroom!

 Choose a program, traveling trunk/kit, or suggest a custom program.
 Craft topics may include an extra supply fee.

 Learn about life in the 1800s by investigating a box of real artifacts.
 What are these things?
 Use thinking and questioning skills to identify objects.

 Two large trunks packed full of items that might have been carried by soldiers in the Union and Confederate armies, lesson plans, CDs, and books.

 Looking for a way to see, hear, and interact with Civil War history without a physical trunk or classroom?
 This digital trunk includes both Union and Confederate items and perspectives, as well as those of enslaved people and women who also participated in the war.

 Students will explore fabrics and fibers such as wool, cotton, flax, and synthetics as well as techniques like spinning and weaving.

-Includes 1920s artifacts and lessons on the attitude, slang, music, and dance of the era.
+The trunk includes 1920s artifacts and lessons on the transforming attitudes, politics, music, and dance of the era.

 Hang Down Your Head, Tom Dooley

 Use primary source documents to re-create a portion of the trial of Tom Dooley for the 1866 murder of Laura Foster.